rust-lang/rfcs/text/0000-tool-dependencies.md

 that it doesn't know how to satisfy.
 Adding the `tool:` namespace allows a build tool dependency to appear anywhere a crate dependency can currently appear, and improves backward compatibility with existing versions of Cargo.

-# Unresolved questions
-[unresolved]: #unresolved-questions

-This RFC intentionally avoids introducing `tool:rustc`, and associated versioning and feature names for rustc.
-Any such versioning scheme or feature names would likely need to take nightly versions into account, to allow crates that require nightly rustc feature-gates to express corresponding dependencies.